jasonmpittman/100-days-of-alife-code/r1-log.md

 Continued work on the text-based L-System generator.
 Got the main generator loop stubbed and the logic of the system engine designed.
 Finish the generator tonight.

 ### D3R1
 Updated the challenge README and this log markdown.
-L-system generator main and rule processors completed.
+L-System generator main and rule processors completed.
 Need to revise the system engine.

+### D4R1
+Completed the text-based L-System generator.
+Tested with A -> B; B -> ABA ruleset.
+Learned about the *global* keyword in python.
+Onto the next ALife programming project!